Daniele De Rossi: Former Roma star fulfilling a dream with Boca Juniors move | Goal.com

 De Rossi 'fulfilling a dream' by joining Boca Juniors

-Italy and Roma legend Daniele De Rossi says he is fulfilling a dream by joining Argentinian giants Boca Juniors this month.
+Italy and Roma legend Daniele De Rossi says he is fulfilling a dream by joining Argentinian giants Boca Juniors.

 The veteran midfielder was confirmed as a Boca player on Thursday after leaving boyhood club Roma at the end of his contract.